Lowestoft: Transport

-Buses in Lowestoft are mainly operated by First Norfolk & Suffolk, with Lowestoft bus station as the hub.
+Buses in Lowestoft are mainly operated by First Eastern Counties, with Lowestoft bus station as the hub.
 They link the town with Norwich and Great Yarmouth and provide services within the town and to surrounding villages.
-The Excel X1 route runs a link to Peterborough.
-National Express Coaches stop in Lowestoft on the London–Great Yarmouth route.

 The main A12 road to London passes through Carlton Colville, Pakefield and Kirkley in the southern area of Lowestoft, ending at the town's harbour Bascule Bridge.
 It connects there to the A47 road, which runs around the centre of town, before exiting along Great Yarmouth Road, crossing the county border into Norfolk.

 A second road from the town centre, the A1044, links the town to Oulton Broad, via its second road crossing over Lake Lothing, and connects with the A146 that runs between Lowestoft, Beccles and Norwich.
 Both bridges can be raised if vessels need to pass through the harbour and Lake Lothing, though this can cause congestion in the town and routes can become gridlocked.
 As of June 2021 a third crossing of Lowestoft Harbour is under construction.
 A southern relief road was built to divert traffic from the seafront, while a proposed pedestrian and cycle bridge is planned as an alternative crossing alongside the Bascule Bridge.

 Lowestoft's cycle network has routes that link areas to the town centre.
 About 12 per cent of residents cycle to work.
 The town is seen as "ideally suited" to cycling due to its relatively small size and flat landscape.
 Suffolk County Council aims to promote cycling by working with employers and schools and by funding a town-centre pedestrian and cycle bridge.